 - One breast lower than the other

 A woman planning to have (more) children should not undergo augmentation mastopexy because pregnancy and nursing can counteract its benefits.

-Augmentation mastopexy is performed on an outpatient basis under general anesthesia, and usually takes 1 to 3 hours.
-Depending on the degree of sagging, the amount of excess skin, and the size and type of the implants, one of the following types of incisions is often used:
+Augmentation mastopexy is performed on an outpatient basis under general anesthesia and usually takes 1 to 3 hours.
+Depending on the degree of sagging, the amount of excess skin, and the size and type of the implants, one of the following types of incisions are often used:

 - A circular incision around the areola